tilek/about-me/my_strengths.md

  * Ideas & entrepreneurship: Identifying opportunities
  * Ideas & entrepreneurship: Positive and creative during challenging times (e.g. getting better roles after reorgs at Google)
  * Actions: Rational actions & will power (e.g. veganism, blood analysis, diet)
- * Technology: Technology business strategy [to clarify]
+ * Technology: Strategy for technology businesses

 Social - more unique:
  * Radical transparency
  * Being a hub between Kyrgyzstan/Central Asia and Google/Silicon Valley
  * Understanding of how to do business in emerging markets
- * GIF animations
+ * Using GIF animations in communication

 Social - common to tech entrepreneurs:
  * Deeply caring about the maximum positive long-term impact on the world